tulip-control/gr1c/doc/api_intro.md

 indicated by the transition rule `ENVTRANS`.
 Finally, there is no restriction on transitions by the system, as indicated by the empty `SYSTRANS:;`.
 Equivalently, the safety component of the guarantee is `True`.
-To check whether the spec is realizable,
+To check whether the specification is realizable,

     $ gr1c -r  examples/trivial.spc